Siddarth-M/NYCTaxi/src/readme.md

 # Python code files
 Modular Python files to implement various visualizations along with cleaning/using appropriate data, storing in a dataframe/SQL table.

+pip install -r requirements.txt

+in the folder src folder before running the codes, contains the modules required to run all the code!